 can i add search users to navigation bar

-You can create a page with shortcode [PM_Search] and then add this page in the navigation bar.
+You can create a page with ProfileGrid search shortcode (see Shortcode list article) and then add this page in the navigation bar.

 Curious if the Front End Group Creator can be made available only to select users?